Resource-efficient equivariant quantum convolutional neural networks: Demonstration: noisy quantum data classification

 for $\forall \bmn\in \mathbb{R}^{3n}, \forall \bme\in \mathbb{R}^n, \forall g\in D_4$.
 In other words, given a quantum data $\ket{\psi}$ sampled from $\mc{D}_1$ or $\mc{D}_2$, the probability for $\ket{\psi}$ to have been sampled from $\mc{D}_1$ ($\mc{D}_2)$ is equal to that for $U_g\ket{\psi}$ to have been sampled from $\mc{D}_1$ ($\mc{D}_2)$.
 Therefore, machine learning models should be designed to satisfy this symmetry condition of Eq.~\eqref{eq: prob equivalence}.

 We consider three types of QCNNs: equivariant and non-equivariant sp-QCNNs and an equivariant randomized QCNN.
 Figure~\ref{fig: demo_lattice} (c) depicts the unitary circuit of the equivariant sp-QCNN, which consists of local $R_XR_ZR_X$ and $R_{ZZ}$ rotations (this circuit can be constructed using the subgroup method).
 In the equivariant sp-QCNN, some rotation gates share the parameter values with other rotation gates to ensure $D_4$-equivariance.
 The non-equivariant sp-QCNN used in this work has the same circuit structure as the equivariant sp-QCNN, but the parameter sharing is not imposed.
 In the randomized QCNN, one of the eight subcircuits in the equivariant sp-QCNN (corresponding to an output qubit) is randomly chosen for every measurement shot.
 The unitary circuits $U(\bmt)$ of equivariant sp-QCNN and randomized QCNN satisfy $D_4$-symmetry as $[U(\bmt),U_g]=0$ for $\forall g \in D_4$.
 The detailed description of the unitary circuit is provided in Appendix~\ref{ap: unitary ansatz}.
-In this work, we set the depth of each convolutional layer as $d_1=d_2=d_3=3$.
+In this work, we set the depth of each convolutional layer as $d_1=d_2=d_3=3$, where the total number of independent parameters is $9d_1+7d_2+8d_3=72$ for the equivariant sp-QCNN and randomized model and $36d_1+32d_2+28d_3=288$ for the non-equivariant sp-QCNN.

 We employ logistic regression to classify the noisy data.
 To this end, after applying $U(\bmt)$ to an input state $\ket{\phi}$, we measure the expectation value of a $D_4$-symmetric observable $O=\sum_j X_j$ ($[O,U_g]=0$ $\forall g\in D_4$), defining the probabilities that $\rho$ belongs to $\mathcal{D}_1$ and $\mathcal{D}_2$ as